subhankardori/edit-object-pose/README.md

 # edit-object-pose
+##Note: It is highly advisable to execute `run_v2.py` for evaluating the assignment.
+I have purposely undertaken two approaches just for portraying my experimentation.

 ## Problem Statement: Edit pose of an object in a scene
 Recent advancement in generative AI has led to a development of a lot of creative workflows.
 One